 Because of the project's success, group village headman Kungumbe asked the sisters to provide training all the villages in his locality.
 Now, Teresian Sisters are working with more than 200 HIV/AIDS positive individuals in five support groups throughout their community.

-The sisters involved in this service to the marginalized see that they are better able to work with the less privileged because of the knowledge they have gained from ASEC training.
-They see themselves as the channels by which ASEC indirectly reaches the less privileged.
-Thanks to ASEC, those bound in the slavery of poverty through the HIV/AIDS pandemic are now empowered, and they can live a healthy life in accord with these United Nations Sustainable Development Goals (SDGs)
+Sisters serving in Malawi's marginalized communities see that they are better able to work with the less privileged because of the knowledge they have gained from ASEC's Sisters Leadership Development Initiative (SLDI) program.
+The sisters see themselves as the channels through which ASEC indirectly reaches the most vulnerable and marginalized individuals in Africa.